Online Directory Business Model Explained

 In this market, there are still big opportunities in hyperlocal niches.

-To go even more niche, renting housing spaces fall under the real estate umbrella.
+To go even more niche, renting housing spaces falls under the broader category of real estate.

 You can rent a hotel room through Booking.com or Expedia.